Himalayan subtropical broadleaf forests: Flora

 The ecoregion hosts a broad range of plant communities, based on its complex topography, differing soils, and variations in rainfall from the drier west to the more humid east.
 Its location on the south slope of the Himalaya allows the intermingling of plants and animals from the Indomalayan and Palearctic biogeographic realms.
-The main forest types include Dodonaea scrub, subtropical dry evergreen forests of Olea cuspidata, northern dry mixed deciduous forests, dry Siwalik sal (Shorea robusta) forests, moist mixed deciduous forests, subtropical broadleaf wet hill forests, northern tropical semi-evergreen forests, and northern tropical wet evergreen forests.
+Predominant tree species include sal (Shorea robusta) and species of Terminalia, Bauhinia, Schima, and Castanopsis, which are typical of Asian moist subtropical and tropical forests.
+Trees grow to 30 meters in height and up to 50 meters in favorable conditions.
+Climbers and epiphytes are common in the humid forests.
+The main forest types include Dodonaea scrub, subtropical dry evergreen forests of Olea europaea subsp. cuspidata, northern dry mixed deciduous forests, dry Siwalik sal (Shorea robusta) forests, moist mixed deciduous forests, subtropical broadleaf wet hill forests, northern tropical semi-evergreen forests, and northern tropical wet evergreen forests.

 Fauna

 Several mammals native to the ecoregion are threatened, including the Bengal tiger, Indian elephant, smooth-coated otter, clouded leopard, gaur, Sumatran serow, Irrawaddy squirrel, and particoloured flying squirrel.
-The endemic golden langur is distributed in a small range and limited to the broadleaf forest north of the Brahmaputra River.
-The bird fauna is very rich with more than 340 species.
-The chestnut-breasted partridge is endemic; the globally threatened white-winged wood duck and five hornbill species are found here.
+The chestnut-breasted partridge is endemic.